jakeharmon8/tf_xla_vendoring/tensorflow/lite/delegates/utils/experimental/sample_stable_delegate/README.md

 Now, we can execute the benchmark tool.
 We provide the settings file together with a TF Lite file that contains ADD operations.
-We do this because the sample stable delegate only support ADD, SUB, MUL, EQUAL, and WHILE:
+We do this because the sample stable delegate only support ADD and SUB:

 ```bash
 $(bazel info -c opt bazel-bin)/tensorflow/lite/tools/benchmark/benchmark_model \